Dates for your diary: Key 2024 SATs dates for KS1 and KS2.

 Even though they’re optional, that doesn’t mean they’re any less full-on than the KS2 SATs!
 The KS1 SATs include six papers testing maths and English, and are not strictly timed.

-The KS1 SATs do not follow a set timetable but they will still usually take place in May, with each school deciding on their own exact dates.
+The KS1 SATs do not follow a set timetable, but usually take place in May, with each school deciding exact dates.
 Here’s a closer look at the papers that Year 2 students will complete if they’re sitting these assessments.

 Paper 1: Combined reading prompt and answer booklet Paper 2: Reading booklet and reading answer booklet |